What You Didn't Know About Menopause and Weight

 Exercise Right For You

 Different types of exercise support us at different life stages due to changes in our hormones, and putting it simply, the best tool for weight management during menopause is “lifting heavy things”.
-During menopause our body responds best to two types of exercise - plyometric, and weightlifting exercises.
+During menopause, our body responds best to two types of exercise: plyometric, and weightlifting exercises.
 Those in menopause need to build muscle and improve bone density.
 We can do this most effectively by weighted strength training like jumps and lunges, that are multi-directional, have resistance and are fast.

-Aiming for 3-4 workouts like this a week, alternating with a recovery day will help us get that essential muscle protein synthesis.
+Aiming for 3-4 workouts like this a week, alternating with a recovery day, will help us get that essential muscle protein synthesis.

 The four most essential exercise movements for menopausal people are : Squat, lunge, push, and pull.

-And the good news here is that, despite being told for years that we need to work out seven days a week in order to manage our weight, 30 minutes, three to four times a week is an ideal number (and length) of time to exercise during menopause.
-These short, sharp, more intense workouts are very well suited to this stage of life.
+And the good news here is that, despite being told for years that we need to work out seven days a week in order to manage our weight, 30 minutes, three to four times a week, is an ideal number (and length) of time to exercise during menopause.
+These short, sharp, and more intense workouts are very well suited to this stage of life.
 Don’t forget to be careful and to rest!

-After exercise, if we have 40g of protein within 30 minutes of finishing our workout, this feeds our muscles and they respond better to the amino acids we need to maintain muscle mass.
+After exercise, if we have 40g of protein within 30 minutes of finishing our workout, this feeds our muscles, and they respond better to the amino acids we need to maintain muscle mass.

 What doesn’t work so well for weight management at this stage of life is endurance-based exercise.
 This includes endurance-based running, swimming, and other cardio-focused workouts.
 Over the age of 40, menopausal or not, these exercises become much less effective in terms of weight.
-This is not to say that these exercises are not worth doing as all exercise is hugely beneficial for inflammation, heart health, and mental wellness.
+This is not to say that these exercises are not worth doing, as all exercise is hugely beneficial for inflammation, heart health, and mental wellness.
 But, as it relates to weight - lifting weights and resistance workouts are winners!

 So, what next?